amarsingh0912/cinHub-Pro/replit.md

 - **Database Hosting**: Neon serverless PostgreSQL
 - **Authentication**: Replit's OIDC authentication service
 - **UI Components**: Radix UI primitives for accessible components
-- **Styling**: Tailwind CSS with custom design tokens and Font Awesome icons
+- **Styling**: Tailwind CSS with custom design tokens and Lucide React icons
 - **Development**: Vite with hot module replacement and TypeScript support

 The architecture follows a modern full-stack pattern with clear separation of concerns, type safety throughout the stack, and scalable data management.
 The application supports both authenticated and unauthenticated users with different feature sets, and includes admin functionality for user management and analytics.